ATK Bowls Cookbook: Now, Create Your Own Bowl!

-There are a lot of articles and blog posts out there about how to build your own bowl.
+There are a lot of articles and blog posts out there about how to create your own bowl.
 Like this one.
 Or this one.
 And they all say similar things.
 Pick a grain or rice or noodle.
 Choose a protein.
 Add vegetables.
 Top with some garnishes and a sauce or vinaigrette.
 Here’s a recipe or two.

-So I bought the America’s Test Kitchen bowls cookbook (vibrant recipes with endless possibilities) because I was hoping for inspiration and not just formulas.
+So I bought the America’s Test Kitchen Bowls cookbook (vibrant recipes with endless possibilities) because I was hoping for inspiration and not just formulas.
 And, during March 2021, I made eight bowls from the cookbook.

 Top left: Pork lo mein bowl (p110) – a keeper, but needs more bok choy/ vegetables.

 Top right: Thanksgiving quinoa bowl (p83) plus braised carrots, spinach, and toasted pecans.
 I wanted stuffing and gravy!

 Bottom right: Moroccan chicken salad bowl (p35) plus quinoa, roasted butternut squash, and topped with sour cream sumac sauce (not pictured).
 Next time, I’d add some crunch with toasted pine nuts.